cloudflare/cloudflare-docs/content/ssl/_partials/_dcv-cname-definition.md

   list: never
 ---

-If you use **Digicert** as your Certificate Authority (CA), you can complete DCV with a special CNAME record.
+If you use **DigiCert** as your Certificate Authority (CA), you can complete DCV with a special CNAME record.